 Don’t let fear remove a destination from the list.

 Now’s a good time to consider budget.
 I’ll talk about it more in depth, later, but if money is a concern, you shouldn’t ignore costs at this point in the process.
-Keep search tabs open on SkyScanner and booking.com (this link gives you, and us, a discount) so you can do a cursory check of flight and accommodation pricing for a region.
+Keep search tabs open on SkyScanner and your favorite hotel app so you can do a cursory check of flight and accommodation pricing for a region.
 If any place is too expensive, nix it.

 By the way, we have a FREE eBook: How to Save Money for Travel – on Almost ANY Budget!
 Click the link for your copy.